-The body is a unit, though it is made up of many parts; and though all its parts are many, they form one body.
-So it is with Christ.
+Just as a body, though one, has many parts, but all its many parts form one body, so it is with Christ.
 (1 Cor.
 12:12)Leaders should be modeling God's design.
 Click below on tendencies you might have that work against God's design.
 After reading some thoughts on that answer, use your back button and continue on this page.

 - feel threatened if others oppose my beliefs or leadership decisions